Greece to hold new election, jolts euro markets

 The outgoing government opted to pay 435 million euros ($552 million) of a May 15 bond to investors who had refused to exchange their debt, despite having insisted that those who rejected the swap would get nothing.

-Hollande, sworn in with all the pomp of the French Republic, won support from Germany’s opposition Social Democrats (SPD), who vowed to use their parliamentary blocking power to delay ratifying a European budget discipline treaty until Merkel accepted accompanying measures to boost growth and jobs.
+Sworn in with all the pomp of the French Republic, Hollande won support from Germany’s opposition Social Democrats (SPD), who vowed to use their parliamentary blocking power to delay ratifying a European budget discipline treaty until Merkel accepts accompanying measures to boost growth and jobs.

 Hollande’s inauguration with military honors, capped by an open-topped motorcade ride up the Champs Elysees to the Arc de Triomphe in a torrential downpour, marks a potential turning point in the euro zone’s debt crisis.